-Akita Dog: Characteristics, Origin, Temperament, Lifespan
+Akita Dog: Origin, Characteristics, Lifespan

 The Akita dog is a very beautiful and large breed of dog.
 It is a powerful, independent and dominant breed, commonly aloof with strangers but affectionate with family members.
 It is also known by some other names such as Akita Inu, Japanese Akita and Great Japanese Dog.